Floorp-Projects/Floorp/docs/setup/building_with_debug_symbols.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There is a single configure option to enable building with symbols on
 all platforms.
-This is enabled by default so unless you have explcitly
+This is enabled by default so unless you have explicitly
 disabled it your build you should include symbols.

 ::